tripplicate/configs/README.md

 This project includes configurations for [Eslint][site-link-eslint] and [Stylelint][site-link-stylelint] and will be update in the future, you may be interested in these configurations if you want:

-- :ocean: Modern best practices for Typescript, Vue and Styles include Sass, CSS Modules
+- :ocean: Modern best practices for Typescript, Vue and Styles include Scss, CSS Modules
 - :herb: Different style guides for Vue / Nuxt based on version with auto detection out-of-box
 - :nail_care: Flexible formatting rules with auto fix for Json, Yaml, Markdown